-The objective of FrightFest, when founded, was to provide the UK with a fantasy and horror film festival of similar stature to the market leaders in Europe and the US.
-FrightFest has since evolved into a community where audiences and guests alike travel from all over the world to be part of the event’s unique atmosphere.
+FrightFest was founded to provide the UK with a fantasy and horror film festival of similar stature to the market leaders in Europe and the US, the festival now entering its twentieth year has evolved into a community that each August audiences and guests alike travel from all over the world to be part of the event’s unique atmosphere.

-Away from our London August event, which in 2018 runs from the 23rd to the 27th August, the festival also stages a Halloween extravaganza on the last Saturday of October and hosts a regular two-day terror-thon in Scotland as part of the Glasgow Film Festival.
-Dates for this in 2018 are the 2nd and 3rd March.
+Away from our London August event, which in 2019 runs from 22nd to 26th August, the festival also stages a Halloween extravaganza and hosts a two-day Terror-a-thon in Scotland FrightFest Glasgow.
+Part of the Glasgow Film Festival dates for 2019 are 1st and 2nd March.

-We are currently accepting submissions for our annual five-day August in London.
-The deadline for features for August is 1st June and 29th June for shorts.
+We are currently accepting submissions for FrightFest Glasgow and FrightFest in August.
+The Glasgow deadline for Features is 1st December and Shorts 21st December 2018.
+The feature deadline for FrightFest is 1st June and 29th June 2019 for shorts.

 FrightFest (FF) was founded in 2000 and is the U.K.'s premiere fantasy, thriller and horror film festival.